omkarcloud/dentalkart-scraper/README.md

    python main.py
    ```

-4. Once the scraper has finished running, download the leads from the `output` folder.
+4. Once the scraper has finished running, you can download the data from `output` folder.

    ![Screenshot (219)](https://github.com/omkarcloud/google-maps-scraper/assets/53407137/bade4001-12dc-4191-972e-cba0466f3e3f.png)

-Just like with a local setup, you can configure the scraper in Gitpod by editing the `main.py` file and running the scraper using the `python main.py` command.

 Also, it's important to regularly interact with the Gitpod environment, such as clicking within it every 30 minutes, to keep the machine active and prevent automatic shutdown.

 If you don't want to click every 30 minutes, then we encourage to install Python on PC and run the scraper locally.

-### ❓ Can I Interrupt the Scrape While It's Running?
-Yes, you can.
-The scraper will resume from where it left off if you interrupt the process.

 <!--